Plants Toxic to Alpacas

 Paddock Dangers

-There are many plants growing in paddocks and gardens that are poisonous to alpacas, and these must be removed, including from hedgerows if within alpaca reach.
+There are many plants growing in paddocks and gardens that are poisonous to alpacas and these must be removed, including from hedgerows if within alpaca reach.
 Obviously, prevention is better than cure - there are no antidotes for many of the toxic chemicals contained in these plants.
+Simple rules can be used to ensure your animals are safe from toxic plants:

 Click or tap on the image of the plant for a larger version of the picture.
 Click or tap on the title of the plant to be taken to an article with further information about the plant.

-Important: The content of this page and links from it are not veterinary advice.
+Important: The contents of this page and links from it are not veterinary advice.
 If you even suspect that your alpaca has eaten a toxic plant, you must seek veterinary help immediately.

-The following plants shown with a red background are extremely toxic or deadly.
+The following plants shown with a red background are extremely toxic.

-Image of Angel Trumpets showing flowers and leaves
+Image of Angel's Trumpet showing flowers and leaves

 Angel's Trumpet